-- acl\name The name of an address\match\list as defined by the acl statement. - address\match\list A list of one or more ip\addr, ip\prefix, key\id, or acl\name elements, see Address Match Lists. - masters\list A named list of one or more ip\addr with optional key\id and/or ip\port.
-A masters\list may include other masters\lists. - domain\name A quoted string which is used as a DNS name, for example "my.test.domain". - namelist A list of one or more domain name elements. - dotted\decimal One to four integers valued 0 through 255 separated by dots ('.'), such as 123, 45.67 or 89.
-123.45.67. - ip4\addr An IPv4 address with exactly four elements in dotted\decimal notation. - ip6\addr An IPv6 address, such as 2001:db8::1234.
-IPv6 scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character ('%') as delimiter.
+acl_name The name of an address_match_list as defined by the acl statement.

+primaries_list A named list of one or more ip_addr with optional key_id and/or ip_port.
+A primaries_list may include other primaries_list.

+domain_name A quoted string which is used as a DNS name; for example. my.test.domain.

+namelist A list of one or more domain_name elements.

+dotted_decimal One to four integers valued 0 through 255 separated by dots (.), such as 123.45.67 or 89.123.45.67.

+ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation.

+ip6_addr An IPv6 address, such as 2001:db8::1234.
+IPv6-scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character (%) as a delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, to be robust against system configuration changes.
-However, since there is no standard mapping for such names and identifier values, currently only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
+However, since there is no standard mapping for such names and identifier values, only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
 For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
+Note that on most systems link-local addresses always have ambiguity and need to be disambiguated.

+ip_addr An ip4_addr or ip6_addr.

-Note that on most systems link-local addresses always have ambiguity and need to be disambiguated. - ip\addr An ip4\addr or ip6\addr. - ip\dscp A number between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP. - ip\port An IP port number.
+- ip_dscp A number between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP. - ip_port An IP port number.
 The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
-In some cases, an asterisk (\) character can be used as a placeholder to select a random high-numbered port. - ip\prefix An IP network specified as an ip\addr, followed by a slash ('/') and then the number of bits in the netmask.
-Trailing zeros in an ip\addr may omitted.
-For example, 127/8 is the network 127.0.0.0 with network 1.2.3.0 with netmask 255.255.255.240.
-When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
-In that case the prefix matches packets from any scope. - key\id A domain\name representing the name of a shared key, to be used for transaction security. - key\list A list of one or more key\ids, separated by semicolons and ending with a semicolon.
+In some cases, an asterisk () character can be used as a placeholder to select a random high-numbered port. - ip_prefix An IP network specified as an ip_addr, followed by a slash (/) and then the number of bits in the netmask.
+Trailing zeros in an "ip_addr" may be omitted.
+For example, 127/8 is the network 127.0.0.0 "with netmask "255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.
+255.250.240.
+When specifying a prefix involving a IPv6-scoped address, the scope may be omitted.
+In that case, the prefix matches packets from any scope.

+key_id A domain_name representing the name of a shared key, to be used for transaction security.